Google tag (gtag.js)

-RFID Myths - What to believe?
+RFID Myths

 SageData is based in Ottawa, Ontario, Canada

-Anyone who has browsed the Internet knows all there is to know about RFID tags.
+Anyone who has browsed the Internet "knows" all there is to know about RFID tags.
 The key points are:

 1. RFID chips are smaller than a grain of rice